TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 The example site package also loads its TypoScript by placing the files :file:`constants.typoscript` and :file:`setup.typoscript` into the folder of the site set.
-These TypoScript files use :typoscript:`@import` statements to import files from the extension`s directory :path:`Configuration/TypoScript`:
+These TypoScript files use :typoscript:`@import` statements to import files from the extension's directory :path:`Configuration/TypoScript`:

 ..  include:: _Sets/_site-package/_setup.rst.txt